 LFCCM 2019: Saturday 11 – Sunday 19 May

-Welcome to the 2019 London Festival of Contemporary Church Music!
-This year’s nine-day programme includes concerts and recitals in London, outreach events in Oxford, five new commissions for choral evensong, and premiere performances in services across London of new music submitted to our Call for Scores project by composers around the world.
+LFCCM 2019’s nine-day programme included concerts and recitals in London, outreach events in Oxford, five new commissions for choral evensong, and premiere performances in services across London of new music submitted to our Call for Scores project by composers around the world.

-There’s more than seventy events in this year’s Festival, including:
+There were more than seventy events in 2019’s Festival, including:

 7.30pm, Saturday 11 May, Hampstead Parish Church